alexrp/atomique/README.md

 memory ordering -- i.e. you want C# or Java semantics -- then Atomique fits the bill.
 But if what you're looking for is the C/C++ `volatile` which is used to inhibit compiler optimization, Atomique is not the library you need.

+### Why does Atomique use both `Interlocked` and `Volatile`?

+As bad as it is to rely on these classes to synchronize on the same lock, it is the only option with the current atomic APIs in the .NET Framework.

+The good news is that both Microsoft .NET and Mono do this.

+### Why are some barriers stronger than specified?

+Any given operation is guaranteed to use the specified barrier, or a barrier that is strictly a superset of the specified barrier.
+In the latter case, the barrier is stronger than strictly necessary, which can cause slight visible slowdowns.

+Overly strong barriers are a direct consequence of the limited atomics API surface of the .NET Framework.

 ### Why does Atomique contain unsafe code?